 Stop 5: Pink River Dolphin Watching

 After the stop at Puerto Nariño, you will head back downriver towards Leticia.
-On the way the boat will stop and try to catch some glimpses of the Amazon’s pink river dolphins.
+On the way the boat will stop to try to catch some glimpses of the Amazon’s pink river dolphins.
 We didn’t have the best luck since the water level was down, and only got a few quick glances.
 Hopefully, you’ll have better luck, as they are really pretty.